This post may contain affiliate links. Please read our disclosure policy.

 1. Slice the chicken breast into thin strips, about 1/4-inch thick.

-1. In a bowl, combine flour, salt, pepper, and Parmesan cheese.
+2. In a bowl, mix the flour, salt, black pepper, and Parmesan cheese

-1. Flip the chicken strips and cook for another 3 minutes until browned and fully cooked.
+1. Turn the chicken over and cook for another 3 minutes until browned and fully cooked.
+Transfer to a plate.

 2. In the same skillet, add chicken broth, lemon juice, and capers.
-Scrape the pan’s bottom gently and simmer until the sauce halves.
+Scrape up any browned bits from the bottom of the pan and simmer until the sauce reduces by half.

 homemade chicken piccata in a bowl on a silver tray.